abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case2-gcp.md

 ```

 ### Allow Jenkins to Use Docker
-Jenkins runs as the jenkins user and must have permission to execute Docker commands.
+By default, Jenkins does not have permission to access Docker.
+This step grants Docker access to the Jenkins user.

 **Add Jenkins user to Docker group:**